Jaghs/statistical-modelling-python-project/README.md

 ## Future Goals

 With the time constraint it would've been nice to get a deeper understanding of the data and especially the regression model.
-I also would've liked to understand all the code that I wrote as sum of it was very confusing when I was incorporting it from my notes.
+I also would've liked to understand all the code that I wrote as sum of it was very confusing when I was incorporating it from my notes.